-“Men have square and lower jaws, strong mid faces, and a more hallowed face,” West Hollywood-based Board Certified Dermatological Surgeon Dr. Jason Emer explains, “women need to be more full, lifted, with a heart shaped look.”
+“Men have square and lower jaws, strong mid faces, and a more hallowed face,” West Hollywood-based board certified dermatological surgeon Jason Emer, MD, explains, “women need to be more full, lifted, with a heart-shaped look.”
 While many people jump to jaw reduction plastic surgery to re-contour and re-shape the mandible bone, there are less invasive and non-permanent options as well.
 BOTOX® of the masseter muscle is an injectable that can also narrow the jawline.
 The masseter muscle wraps around the jaw and can be temporarily contracted with BOTOX® injections, leaving patients with a more narrow jawline.
 While BOTOX® will take a few sessions to achieve your desired look, and requires continued injections, compared to jaw reduction surgery it is significantly less risky.
 When consulting with a board certified plastic surgeon, make sure to discuss the risks of jaw reduction surgery, like the potential of a damaged the mental nerve (the sensory nerve which provides sensation to the front of the chin, lower lip, and teeth).

 Another minimally invasive technique is a PDO thread lift, which uses threads to lift any sagging tissues in the neck or face, such as the cheek, chin, and jaw bone.
 By lifting the loose tissues, you can re-define the appearance of the desired area.
 Like BOTOX®, a PDO thread lift is temporary, lasting about six months.

-Because of men’s square jawline, their chins are usually not as pointed as women’s and do not create a triangle with the two cheek bones.
-The options for chin augmentation are very similar to those for the jaws and cheeks.
+Because of men’s square jawlines, their chins are usually not as pointed as women’s and do not create a triangle with the two cheekbones.
+The options for chin augmentation are very similar to those for the jaw and cheeks.
 There is reconstructive plastic surgery available to resculpt the chin bone as well as BOTOX® and dermal filler to provide a non-surgical and non-permanent option.
 BOTOX® works with the mentalis muscle to turn the chin down and dermal filler adds fullness to make a more pointed chin.
 Since jaw redefinition, cheek volumization, and chin augmentation all require BOTOX® and/or dermal filler, often patients will choose to do all three together for a more symmetrical and feminized face.

-Lip fillers, like Juvéderm® Volbella or Restylane® Silk, are another non-invasive way to instantly feminize the face.
-It takes only about 15 to 20 minutes for a dermatologist to inject the dermal filler, the results are immediate, and it can last around four to six months.
+Lip fillers like Juvéderm® Volbella, or Restylane® Silk, are another non-invasive way to instantly feminize the face.
+It takes about 15 to 20 minutes for a dermatologist to inject the dermal filler, the results are immediate, and it can last around four to six months.
 Due to recent celebrity trends, lip augmentation has been overwhelmingly popular, especially for women.
-Different types of filler will gve different results; from volume to smoothing vertical lines around the mouth.
+Different types of filler will give different results — from volume to smooth vertical lines around the mouth.

-While most features can be feminized through BOTOX® and filler, there are, however, some features that would require facial feminization surgery.
-For example, a lip lift would consist of working with a plastic surgeon to remove a section of skin in between the tip of the nose and upper lip.
-Additionally, an Adam’s Apple reduction would include a surgical tracheal shave (also known as a thyroid cartilage reduction or “TCR”).
-As always, it is crucial that you carefully vet all physicians you are considering working with.
-Choosing specialized FFS surgeons or practitioners with extensive experience in FFS surgery is a good indicator that the doctor has proven surgical techniques for the desired facial feminization procedure.
-You can also read more about finding the right plastic surgeon or review AEDIT’s portal of top rated doctors that are all board certified.
+While most features can be feminized through BOTOX® and filler, there are some features that would require surgery.
+A lip lift, for example, requires a plastic surgeon to remove a section of skin in between the tip of the nose and upper lip.
+Additionally, an Adam’s apple reduction would include a surgical tracheal shave (also known as a thyroid cartilage reduction or TCR).